Factbox - Diesel engines and how VW's 'defeat device' worked

 FUEL ECONOMY - Diesels can get up to 30 percent more miles per gallon of fuel than similar gas powered cars and can be more economical than gasoline-electric hybrids.

-PERFORMANCE - Many diesel engines produce more torque than gasoline engines for a given displacement due to their higher compression ratio.
-While they can accelerate quickly and have good towing power, diesel cars once had a reputation for being noisy and slow.
+PERFORMANCE - Because of their higher compression, diesel engines generate a lot of torque, providing strong acceleration and pulling/towing power.
+Diesel cars once had a reputation for being noisy and slow.
 More recent diesels from VW and other manufacturers have attacked those shortcomings with turbochargers, more precise combustion and additional hardware to curb emissions.

 EMISSIONS - Because diesel fuel is heavier and oilier than gasoline it can be more polluting, earning a reputation for sootiness when it came into wider U.S. automotive use during the 1970's oil crisis.
 But the pollution from diesel engines is mainly nitrogen compounds.
 They emit lower amounts of carbon monoxide, hydrocarbons and carbon dioxide than does gasoline.